Y24/free_chat/doc/protocol.md

 OK, almost everything is ready now.
 Let's get start.

-- If a `sender` `handler` or `service` is need, just create a corresponding new  instance, It is encouraged to use the interface to get the reference.
+- If a `sender`, `handler` or `service` is need, just create a corresponding new  instance, It is encouraged to use the interface to get the reference.

   ***Tips:***

   ```code